 Paul McInerney is a Senior Partner at McKinsey & Company where he leads McKinsey Analytics Asia Pacific.
 He started his career at Recruit where he spent five years building online businesses and investing in venture companies.
 He received his LLB from Kyoto University in 1997.
 Born in Australia, he has lived in Japan for over 25 years.

 Kimiya Yamamoto, Director

-After graduating from Rikkyo University and obtaining an MBA from the Thunderbird School of Global Management, Kimiya worked for Mitsui Chemicals.
-After establishing two venture companies, he assumed the position of the President and CEO of ASAHI Net, Inc. in 2006.
-He led the company to be listed on the first section of the Tokyo Stock Exchange the following year.
-Currently, he is the Chairman of K-Broadway, Inc. as well as the board member of G2010, an electronic book publisher that he established with Mr. Ryu Murakami.
-A member of the Japan Association of Corporate Executives.
-Vice Chair of Human Rights Watch Tokyo Committee.
+After graduating from Rikkyo University and obtaining an MBA from the Thunderbird School of Global Management, Kimiya Yamamoto worked for Mitsui Chemicals.
+After establishing two venture companies, he assumed the position of President and CEO of ASAHI Net, Inc. in 2006.
+He led the company to go public on the first section of the Tokyo Stock Exchange.
+Currently, Mr. Yamamoto is the President of Open Road Associates, Inc., board member of Japan Industrial Partners, board member of G2010, an electronic book publisher that he established with Mr. Ryu Murakami, a member of the Japan Association of Corporate Executives, and Vice Chair of Human Rights Watch Tokyo Committee.

 Masakazu Yanagisawa, Director

-Masakazu currently heads up the Global Prime Finance business within its Global Markets division in Deutsche Securities.
+Masakazu Yanagisawa currently heads up the Global Prime Finance business within its Global Markets division in Deutsche Securities.
 He started his career at Merrill Lynch, where he worked in London until 2006.
 After returning to Japan, he has been involved in hedge fund related businesses.
-He graduated from the School of Policy Management at Keio University.
+Mr. Yanagisawa graduated from the School of Policy Management at Keio University.